juanjux/sandstorm-sandcats-cert-installer/README.md

 #### Install and configure Sandstorm

 Do the initial installation and configuration of Sandstorm, choosing to enable the Sandcats service.
 Don't start the service yet.
-Now edit your `sandstorm.conf` file and configure it to also use HTTPS or uncommenting the line:
+Now edit your `sandstorm.conf` file and configure it to also use HTTPS by adding or uncommenting the line:

 ```bash
 HTTPS_PORT=443